 - The plugin will now create a backup of your WordPress files and database to export them for your staging site.

 - After completing the clone, you will see the list of your staging sites, including important details such as database, directory, URL, primary user admin, etc.

 Deploying changes from staging to live site using the WP Staging plugin:

 - For a complete guide, you can also watch their full video tutorial here.

-Both plugins are free to download, but since they are third-party plugin that is maintained by their own set of developers, they also offer a premium version.
+Both plugins are free to download, but since they are third-party plugins that are maintained by their own set of developers, they also offer premium versions.

 Creating a staging site using the Softaculous App Installer:

 - Click Advanced on the left-hand side menu, and navigate to Softaculous Apps Installer.